 Blame.
 A familiar cultural issue bandied about for decades, Blame comes from all quarters and is an easy (but damaging) shift of focus from a problem to a person.

-We can call this the B-List and tackle it strategically.
+We can tackle this B-List strategically.

 Comments